Paula Barila Bolopa: Biography

 Barila Bolopa competed in the women's 50 metres freestyle, and finished last in her heat with a time of 01:03.97, which was double the second-worst time, and reportedly the slowest time in Olympic history for that event.
 She received loud support and encouragement from spectators.

 Barila Bolopa gained entry to the Olympics without meeting the minimum qualification requirements via a wildcard draw designed to encourage participation by developing countries without expensive training facilities.
-Equatorial Guinea only had two pools, neither of them Olympic-sized, and she had never swam in a 50-metre pool before.
-After the race, she commented: "It's the first time I've swam 50 metres.
+Equatorial Guinea only had two pools, neither of them Olympic-sized, and she had never swum in a 50-metre pool before.
+After the race, she commented: "It's the first time I've swam [sic] 50 metres.
 It was further than I thought.
 I was very tired."

 The BBC commented: "Bolopa and Moussambani have become two of the stars of the Sydney Olympics much like Eddie "the Eagle" Edwards became a hero at the 1988 Calgary Olympics for his brave but laughable attempts at ski-jumping."
 The Telegraph likewise commented that Barila had "recapture[d] the spirit of Eddie the Eagle".
 The Agence France-Presse reported that she had "gained Olympic hero status", and commented: "She brought out the spectators' affection for a courageous, have-a-go hero who dared to compete knowing she would probably be the worst-ever Olympian in that event."

 Barila worked as a supermarket cashier at the time of the Games.